· 25 February 2020 ·

 Broadside ballads were the early ancestors of the tabloids.
 Seventeenth-century publishers were already printing legends instead of facts, long before a fictional nineteenth-century newspaper editor turned the idea into a trope.

-The execution woodcut appears in this short (7:14) documentary, in which Essex’s scaffold is reconstructed from a contemporary description in the archives at the Tower of London.
+The execution woodcut appears in this short documentary (7:14), in which Essex’s scaffold is reconstructed from a contemporary description in the archives at the Tower of London.

 Anatomy of an Execution

 Robert Devereux, Earl of Essex

 French collectible card from the early 20th century.